ehean/ehean.github.io/README.md

   		}
 	}

-When the user clicks the button will generate the login process.
-There are three workflows:
+When the user clicks the button the SDK will generate the login process.
+There are three user workflows for the login process:

 1. User is logged into Facebook on the browser and has logged into the app before.
 User will be taken to the site directly upon clicking login.